qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/server/overview.rst

 Server Overview
 ***************

 This page is an overview of qooxdoo's server capabilities.
-It shows which parts of qooxdoo can be used in a server environment or any comparable scenarios.
+It shows which parts of qooxdoo can be used in a server environment or comparable scenario.
 It also serves as an introduction to all interessted in using qooxdoo on a %{JS} server environment.

 .. _pages/server/overview#how_to_get_it: